PaulCampbell/ReactPictureTagger/readme.md

 # ReactPictureTagger

-It's a react component for taggin pictures...
+It's a react component for tagging pictures...

 ![example screen grab](./demo_gif.gif "Screen Grab")

+Could be useful for your data if you're doing something with an r-cnn.

 ## Try it out